VASVI07/SOC_Task/02_Log_Analysis/README.md

 # Log Analysis

 ## Objective

-Analyze logs to identify suspicious or malicious activity.
+The objective of this task is to analyze system and authentication logs in order to identify suspicious or malicious activities, such as unauthorized access attempts, abnormal login behavior, and unusual patterns.

 ## What I Will Do